WalletScrutiny/WalletScrutinyCom/_android/com.kapital.trade.crypto.md

 ---

-⚠️ Warning: we have reason to believe that this app is a fake app.
-The originals are:
+<div class="alertBox"><div>
+<p>We reached out to Capital.com and their support assured us that the only apps
+provided by them are listed at https://capital.com/mobile-apps</p>
+<p>That's an educative app and

-- {% include walletLink.html wallet='android/com.capital.trading' verdict='true' %}
+{% include walletLink.html wallet='android/com.capital.trading' verdict='true' %}
-- {% include walletLink.html wallet='iphone/com.capital.trading' verdict='true' %}
+and not the app here reviewed.</p>
+</div></div>

 ## Updated Review 2024-02-08

-This is potentially a fake app.
+This is likely a fake app.
 We are currently [verifying with the official capital.com twitter](https://twitter.com/BitcoinWalletz/status/1755422197035012396) account.
 We also sent an email via (support (at-sign) capital (dot) com).

 ## Google Play Reviews